NAPUS PAC for Postmasters

-During the year 2000 election cycle, NAPUS members raised approximately $563,000 for NAPUS PAC.
+During the year 2014 election cycle, NAPUS members raised approximately $403,000 for NAPUS PAC.
 NAPUS PAC has a strong record of involvement in viable pro-Postmaster bipartisan campaigns throughout the country.
-During the year 2000 election cycle, NAPUS PAC participated in approximately 350 congressional campaigns.
-Our PAC contributed more than $417,000 in an effort to elect Postmaster-friendly members of Congress.
-Proudly, 96 percent of the individuals we supported won election to the 107th Congress.
+During the year 2014 election cycle, NAPUS PAC participated in approximately 300 congressional campaigns.
+Our PAC contributed more than $245,000 in an effort to elect Postmaster-friendly members of Congress.

 Who Receives NAPUS PAC Funds?

 NAPUS PAC uses many factors to determine how much or if a candidate for federal office will receive financial support.
-During the 2000 election cycle, NAPUS PAC used a new questionnaire to help evaluate the candidates.
+NAPUS PAC utilizes a questionnaire to help evaluate the candidates.
 In addition, questions that should be asked when assessing an incumbent member of Congress include: